Reflexive dg categories in algebra and topology: Connective and coconnective dg algebras

 \subsection{Reflexivity for connective dg algebras}

-Similar, though more straightforward, techniques allow us to prove that certain connective dg algebras are reflexive precisely when they are derived complete:

-\begin{prop} Let $A$ be a connective dg algebra with finite dimensional $H^0(A)$.
-Then $A$ is reflexive if and only if it is derived complete at $H^0(A)/\rad H^0(A)$. \end{prop} \begin{proof}For brevity put $R:=H^0(A)/\rad H^0(A)$, so that $R$ is a finite dimensional semisimple $k$-algebra.
+\begin{thm} Let $A$ be a connective dg algebra such that $H^0(A)$ is finite dimensional.
+Then $A$ is reflexive if and only if it is derived complete at $H^0(A)/\rad H^0(A)$. \end{thm} \begin{proof}For brevity put $R:=H^0(A)/\rad H^0(A)$, so that $R$ is a finite dimensional semisimple $k$-algebra.
 By \Cref{congen}, $R$ is a $\pvd$-generator for $A$.
-We wish to apply \Cref{lem: two out of three}, for which it will suffice to show that $R$ is a $\pvd$-generator for $A^!:= \R\hom_A(R,R)^{op}$.
+We wish to apply \Cref{lem: two out of three}, for which it will suffice to show that $R$ is a $\pvd$-generator for $A^!:= \R\hom_A(R,R)^{\op}$.
 The standard $t$-structure implies that $A^!$ is coconnective, and furthermore we have isomorphisms

 which is a semisimple finite dimensional $k$-algebra.
 Since $\sigma_{\leq 0} A^!$ is a $\pvd$-generator for $A^!$ by \Cref{prop: keller-nicolas locality}, it is enough to show that we have an $A^!$-linear quasi-isomorphism $\sigma_{\leq 0} A^! \simeq R$.
 But we already have an $H^0(A^!)$-linear isomorphism $H^0(\sigma_{\leq 0} A^!) \cong R$, and by a similar argument to the proof of \Cref{simpleprojbij}, this can be lifted to a quasi-isomorphism of $A^!$-modules $\sigma_{\leq 0}A^! \simeq R$, as required. \end{proof}